-So you have finally taken the plunge and decided to start your own small business!
+You have finally taken the plunge and decided that you’re getting started on your own small business!

 Can I be totally honest with you?

 It’s a familiar story and it usually goes like this: You set up your new small business with all the enthusiasm in the world.
 You’ve thrown everything into it – even some capital from your own home!

 You’re working harder than you ever did in your previous job.

 Your earnings seem to be less than you ever received in your old job.

 You worry that you’re never going to get on top of all that paperwork!